|

 DOTC or its authorized inspection centers within sixty (60) days

 prior to date of registration.
+The

 DTI shall promulgate the necessary regulations prescribing the